harlow/go-micro-services/README.md

 ![like sequence](https://cloud.githubusercontent.com/assets/739782/6776256/b4fdd120-d0f9-11e4-8b7f-36472af3115e.png)

-The API Service accepts HTTP requests on port `8000` and then dials a tcp connection to the User Service and authenticates the token with the Auth Service.
+The API Service accepts HTTP requests on port `8000` and then dials a tcp connection to the User Service.
+When the user is verified another tcp request is sent to the Like Service.

-The applications use Consul for service discovery.
+[gob][3] is the default data encoding format for Golang RPC calls.

 ### Installation